 The Mantis Shrimp is seldom seen but has an incredible story.
 They are crustaceans like crabs but they resemble a cross between a lobster and a preying mantis.
 They have a hard, jointed carapace, and a spread tail similar to a small lobster.
+The oldest mantis shrimp fossils found date back to 400 million years ago.

 But at the business end they have raptorial appendages that look a lot like the forward appendages of a preying mantis.
 These forelegs rapidly unfold to “spear” or “smash” prey.
 The spearers legs fold back like a jackknife, and are lined with spiny sharp barbs that snag or stab fish, shrimp, or soft-bodied animals.
 Spearers are the most common species on Tetiaroa, particularly the Lysiosquillina maculata or “striped mantis shrimp”, which is the largest of all species and ranges from 5 to 25 centimeters.